asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 * [Unit Test Refactoring and Avoiding Complexity](/2016/03/22/unit-test-refactoring-avoiding-complexity.html)
 * Follow Consistent Test Patterns

 In the [previous post](/2016/03/22/unit-test-refactoring-avoiding-complexity.html) I discussed ways of maintaining simplicity in unit tests.
 One way to keep tests simple and easy to understand is to follow a few consistent patterns.
 By doing so developers know exactly what to look for when they glance at a test suite for the first time.
 Another way to keep tests simple is to keep them self-contained.
-Following these common patterns and heuristics help to keep tests self-contained as well.
+Following these same patterns and heuristics help to keep tests self-contained as well.

 Since I spend most of my time in C# these days the examples are going to be tailored to C# and its most common testing framework nUnit.
 However, the recommendations I am making are language agnostic.

 ## Optimize for Understanding

 Unit tests, like production code, should be optimized for readability and understanding.
-It is even more important to make unit tests simple since they are untested code (as mentioned previously).
-Production code has the benefit that complex business rules can be placed in well-named, small methods and their edge cases and complex rules can be spelled out in small, easy to understand unit test cases.
+It is even more important to make unit tests simple since they are untested code.
+Production code has the benefit that complex business rules can be placed in well-named, small methods.
+Their edge cases and complicated rules can be spelled out in small and easy to understand unit test cases.
 Unit tests obviously don't have this same benefit so it is vitally important to keep them, as [Justin Searls](https://twitter.com/searls) says, boring and obvious.

 ## Follow Arrange - Act - Assert
 The most important rule for organizing xUnit-style tests is to follow the [Arrange Act Assert pattern](http://c2.com/cgi/wiki?ArrangeActAssert).
 It is a simple pattern to follow, however I am surprised by how many tests I encounter that don't follow it.
 This is a common pitfall for developers new to unit testing.
 I will describe it now and we will pull it together in an example at the end.